SHOWCASE-PREVIEW-Tennis-Ostapenko ready to ratchet up aggression

-LONDON, July 5 Having conquered the Paris clay with her wrecking-ball groundstrokes, Jelena Ostapenko plans to up the aggression further as she pursues her Wimbledon campaign.
+LONDON, July 5 (Reuters) - Having conquered the Paris clay with her wrecking-ball groundstrokes, Jelena Ostapenko plans to up the aggression further as she pursues her Wimbledon campaign.

 The Latvian, who shook up women's tennis when she won the title at Roland Garros last month, will wield her fearsome forehand against Canadian qualifier Francoise Abanda in the second round on Wednesday.